iPollo/PawnAlgorithms/README.md

 - This repository is maintained and managed by the community.
 - The aim is to disclose the most common to the most complex algorithms that can be implemented in Pawn.
-- If you have a unique algorithm, share it by creating a Pull Request.
+- If you have a unique algorithm, share it by following the [Contribution Guidelines](https://github.com/iPollo/PawnAlgorithms/blob/main/CONTRIBUTING.md).

-- Simple and adapted algorithms for Pawn are also welcome, as long as their origin is specified in the file.
-- If you have an algorithm developed by someone, please credit it.
-- For more INFO, see: [Contribution](https://github.com/iPollo/PawnAlgorithms/blob/main/CONTRIBUTING.md).
+## Considerations

+- Don't forget to code smiling :)